"Stronger Together" highlights student creativity and building community of learners, Dec. 7 at RFK Community Schools campus.

 The Silent Art Auction will take place in the Multipurpose Room.
 UCLA Community School is located at 701 S Catalina St, Los Angeles, CA 90005, at the RFK Community Schools campus.

-To attend the Art Auction or to support the UCLA Community School Angel Scholarship, contact email@example.com.
+To support the UCLA Community School Angel Scholarship, contact email@example.com.